A-09028

 Plain Language

-Online housing platforms and brokers using AI tools must: (1) run housing-related ad generation and captioning through separate generative processes with a specialized interface designed to prevent discriminatory audience selection or delivery; (2) not offer targeting options for housing ads or captions that relate to characteristics protected under New York housing law, individually or in combination; and (3) ensure that ad delivery pricing does not differ across protected-class groups, and not charge advertisers more for compliant ad delivery.
-These provisions function as housing-specific prohibited conduct rules for AI-driven advertising systems.
+Online housing platforms and brokers using AI tools for housing-related advertisements or captioning must: (1) run ad/captioning generation in separate processes with a specialized anti-discrimination interface; (2) prohibit targeted ad options that relate to characteristics protected under New York housing law; and (3) ensure ad delivery does not result in differential pricing across protected classes, and may not charge more for compliance-compliant ad delivery.
+These are structural design and operational prohibitions specific to housing advertising AI tools.

 Statutory Text